ElMehdiHaress/thesis_simulations/README-general.md

       - Plots of the evolution in time of the solution

 5) Estimation of parameters in the fractional Ornstein-Uhlenbeck model.
+   - See estimationSDEs.ipynb for the code.
+It contains:
       - Simulation of the fractional Brownian motion
       - Simulation of the fractional Onstein-Uhlenbeck process
       - Implementation of the estimators